Before You Begin

 Scripture Reading

-Read the passage for the week aloud.
+Read the passage aloud.
 For longer passages, divide the reading among family members.

 Discussion

-Ask one or two questions from the week's devotional.
-Let the conversation go where it goes.
+Ask one or two questions.
+Let the conversation go naturally.

 Singing

-A single verse of a Christmas hymn sung together is enough.
+A single verse of a hymn sung together.
 O Come, O Come, Emmanuel is particularly fitting for Advent.

 Prayer